-join/repatriation only Travel to travel applies to international Individual Consultants/Contractors who are actually required to travel to, and depart from, the duty station.
+Travel to join/repatriation travel applies only international Individual to Consultants/Contractors who are actually required to travel to, and depart from, the duty station.
 Hence, international Individual Consultants/Contractors who are working from home are ineligible.
 Furthermore, Individual Consultants/Contractors who are at the duty station at the time of hire are ineligible for travel to join, and Individual Consultants/Contractors who remain at the duty station after contract completion are ineligible for repatriation travel.
 Finally, when a consultant/contractor is offered a new contract for work at the same duty station before the prior contract expires, he/she is ineligible for travel between the two contracts, and a consultant/contractor is ineligible for travel to join/repatriation travel in connection with contract extensions.